 (1) Child abuse and/or neglect report.

-(i) An infant identified as affected by illegal substance abuse or withdrawal symptoms resulting from prenatal drug exposure.
+(i) An infant identified as affected by legal or illegal substance abuse or withdrawal symptoms resulting from prenatal or postnatal substance exposure pursuant to rule 5101:2-1-01 of the Administrative Code .

 (ii) An infant diagnosed with a fetal alcohol spectrum disorder.